batflorez/MorphoSegger/README.md

 git clone https://github.com/batflorez/MorphoSegger.git
 ```

-2. Prepare a **processExp** pipeline script for an individual experiment adjusting the different variable settings.
-(The experiment consists of a folder with numbered .ND2 files for this version, but it can be easily modified).
+1. Prepare a **processExp** pipeline script for an individual experiment adjusting the different variable settings.
+The experiment consists of a folder with numbered .ND2 files for this version, but it can be easily modified.

 The most commonly modified variables are:

 Selects part of the time lapse that will be extracted from the ND2 files.
-This is useful to reduce processing time and prevent dealing with dead cells towards the end of the time lapse.
+This is useful to reduce processing time and prevent dealing with dead cells towards the end of the time lapse:

 ```
     % Select frames to analyze